 Finally, understand that IT audits don’t need to be extremely costly, time-consuming or scary.
 With the right upfront planning, you can efficiently identify the weak spots in your systems’ logic and code.
 Focus on finding out where data can be changed, who can change it and how the system treats that data once it’s been entered.

 If you’re considering implementing IT audits at your firm, or if you need to optimize your current auditing process, contact us.
-If you’re trying to make your reporting and analysis work amid difficult or longer-timeline implementations, we also offer this free whitepaper:
+You can also learn more about process improvement in our free guide: